joomlashack/ShackBuilder/README.md

                        folder="content"
                        publish="true"
                        uninstall="true"
+                       downgrade="true"
                        ordering="first">AnyPlugin</extension>
         </relatedExtensions>

         ...
     </alledia>

-If you already have a newer version installed for any related extension, it will be ignored.
-Otherwise, it will install or update.

 #### Extension attributes

+Defaults can be set in the &lt;relatedExtensions&gt; tag.
+Defaults when nothing specified anywhere are in [brackets].

-* publish: force to publish the extension right after install it (only if it is new)
+* publish [false]: force to publish the plugin right after install (only if it is new)
+* downgrade [false]: downgrade on update of the main extension
-* uninstall: flag to indicate that this extension should be uninstalled if the main extension is uninstalled
+* uninstall [false]: uninstall when the main extension is uninstalled
-* ordering: first, last, 1..n - only for plugins, it set an specific order (only if it is new)
+* ordering: for new installs of plugins, force a specfic order.
+Accepted values:
+  * first, 0, 1
+  * last, *
+  * &#91;before|after&#93;:shortelementname

 ### Merge and minify scripts